Eucharist Ministers

 Some Extra-Ordinary Ministers of the Holy Communion are trained to serve as ‘Ministers of Holy Communion for the Sick’.
 They visit hospitals and nursing homes as well as bringing the Lord to our home-bound parishioners.
 Additional training under the direction of Deacon Jack Ames is necessary for Ministers of Holy Communion for the Sick'

-If you believe God is calling you to participate in this beautiful ministry, please contact the office at 410-250-0300 to leave a message for the Director of Extra-Ordinary Ministers, Deacon Jack Ames.
+If you believe God is calling you to participate in this beautiful ministry, please contact the office at 410-250-0300.

 Pastoral Care at Home: If you, a family member, or a friend are sick and cannot participate in Mass, or the sacraments, please call the office (410-250-0300) and arrangements can be made to have one of our lay ministers visit you and bring the Eucharist.